adminion/contributing/README.md

 1. Fork the project repo
 2. Create a new branch from `master`.
-3. Implement your feature/bugfix in that branch and please provide [jsdoc](http://usejsdoc.org/) compatible API documentation for new features (don't forget to credit yourself with the @author tag!).
+3. Implement your feature/bugfix in that branch (please provide [jsdoc](http://usejsdoc.org/) compatible API documentation for new features and don't forget to credit yourself with the @author tag!).
-4. Write/improve tests for your new feature/bugfix.
-5. Verify your feature/bugfix passes all of *your* tests as well as all *existing* tests.
+5. Verify your feature/bugfix passes all of *your* tests as well as all *existing* tests or fix them if the tests are the issue.
 6. *Rebase* your branch on top of `adminion:master` to include others' changes.
 7. Again, verify your feature/bugfix *still* passes *all* tests after rebasing.
 8. Regenerate API Documentation and run a Coverage Report: `npm run docs && npm run coverage`.